Main series formats

 At 2-stroke rounds, rolling starts are used.
 The kart at the front of the pit lane is allocated to the driver starting on pole position, the second kart is allocated to the driver starting in second position and so on.
 Once ready, drivers leave the pitlane and commence the rolling start procedure, where they slowly drive around the circuit to the start line in a two-by-two formation.

 2-stroke races begin when the green flag is displayed - drivers must maintain a kart lengths gap however to the kart in front until they cross the start line.
-Once drivers have taken the chequered flag, they complete a slow down lap and return to the pit lane.
+This same starting procedure is also used in the Silverstone Championships for Race 2 when the 2x15min format is used.

 Split System

 Split 1 is the group where the EKS’ top drivers with the highest average championship point scores race together.
 This is also the group where the biggest amount of race points are on offer starting with 50 points for victory.
-Split 2 drivers score 10 less race points per position than Split 1 drivers and Split 3 drivers score 20 less race points per position than Split 1 drivers.

 Points System

-For information on our point system, please visit the Splits and Points sections of our Rules page.
+For more information on our point system, please visit the Splits and Points sections of our Rules page.

 Drop Rounds